-- Monstera adansonii – More holes than M. delicosa and less than M.obliqua..
+- Monstera adansonii – More holes and smaller leaves than M. delicosa and less than M.obliqua..

 Eventually you will need to provide this large growing with support as it is naturally a climbing plant.
 If you don’t, it will simply grow across the floor.
 So allow for this when choosing a container and placing you plant in position.